GenericMappingTools/gmt/doc/rst/source/migrating.rst

    maybe it is worth the effort to migrate the script code to the stricter default GMT 6 syntax by starting each GMT command with gmt.
 If so, consider to simplify the script (if a plotting script) by rewriting it in GMT modern mode.

+If your script is particularly old (GMT 3) it may also use a deprecated syntax that GMT no longer recognizes.
+If that is the case then you should consult the documentation for the old version (if you have access to it) and compare with the new documentation to determine the required changes.
+Error messages issued by GMT may help in that regard.
+Also note that GMT may issue compatibility warnings when it detects deprecated syntax.
+In those instances the obsolete syntax will be correctly parsed, but you may wish to take the opportunity and update the syntax when these issues are reported.